 Janice O'Hare at Hansen Mueller Grain in Oberlin said they hadn't received anything yet, either.
 She said she talked to a farmer from the northern part of the county who said they might not cut for another week or so because the wheat is still green.
 Others have talked about trying on Tuesday or Wednesday.

-The area had a 20 percent chance office saying that all of the wheat in of rain on Tuesday, 30 percent today and 20 percent Thursday, so At D&S Grain in Traer, no one damp fields might not get a chance presents.....
+The area had a 20 percent chance of rain on Tuesday, 30 percent today and 20 percent Thursday, so damp fields might not get a chance presents.....

 THE OBERLIN HERALD